/

 Answers product-related questions using inventory, order history, and support docs.

-Diagnoses customer issues, initiates returns, and
+Diagnoses customer issues, initiates returns, and updates records through multi-agent workflows supporting intelligent process automation.

 Scientific research